wp-plugins/disqus-conditional-load/readme.txt

 1. Unpack archive to this archive to the 'wp-content/plugins/' directory inside of WordPress

-2. From your blog administration, click on Comments -> Conditional Load - Disqus to change settings
+2. From your blog administration, click on "Disqus Settings" to change settings

 3. Change settings according to your needs.
 Then save it.